Kircheneer/netlint/README.md

 Find the latest copy of the documentation [here](https://netlint.readthedocs.io).

+Try out the web version [here](https://netlint.herokuapp.com) (your configuration file input is not saved or shared with anyone).

 ## Example usage

 Below is an example of how to use this based on one of the faulty test